gomorpheus/morpheus-apidoc/source/includes/operations/_wiki.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name | null | If specified will return an exact match on name or urlName phrase |  | If specified will return a partial match on name
+name |  | If specified will return an exact match on name or urlName phrase |  | If specified will return a partial match on name

 ## Get All Wiki Categories